Alluxio/alluxio/docs/en/api/POSIX-API.md

     <tr>
         <td>alluxio.user.metadata.cache.enabled</td>
         <td>false</td>
         <td>If this is enabled, metadata of paths will be cached.
-The cached metadata will be evicted when it expires after alluxio.user.metadata.cache.max.size or or the cache size is over the limit of alluxio.user.metadata.cache.max.size. </td>
+The cached metadata will be evicted when it expires after alluxio.user.metadata.cache.expiration.time or the cache size is over the limit of alluxio.user.metadata.cache.max.size.</td>
     </tr>
     <tr>
         <td>alluxio.user.metadata.cache.max.size</td>